g00glen00b/meteor-twitter-stream/README.md

 And afterwards you can run the example using:
 ``mrt``

+Make sure you change the file **private/twitter.json**.
+You have to register a Twitter application and paste the keys in this file.

 ## Tutorial
 This example is being used in my [tutorial](http://g00glen00b.be/meteor-twitter-streaming).
 Make sure to check it out.